ELeeAstro/Exo-FMS_column_picketfence/README.md

  - Dec 2021 - major overhaul
  - May 2022 - SW zenith angle geometric correction added (not ready for all modes yet)
  - Jun 2022 - Bezier short char added
+ - Aug 2023 - VIM added - removed some methods + refactored arrays - much more stable

-Elspeth KH Lee - Dec 2021
+Elspeth K.H.
+Lee - Aug 2023

 This is one part of a series of codes that build upon different two-stream approaches and schemes, primarily useful for the GCM modelling community.
 This is the non-grey, picket fence version, with three bands in the visible, representing incident radiation from a host star, and two bands in the IR, representing the internal radiation propagating inside the planetary atmosphere.
+This is for gas giant planets only with a defined internal temperature, a solid/liquid surface RT is not included here (but could be added easily if needed for special cases).

+Here we colloquially use "two-stream" as the general methodology, making specific wether a particular method uses two-stream or four-stream (or n-stream) for it's calculations.

 Some useful references useful for non-grey, picket fence modelling are: \
 Chandrasekhar (1935) \
 Parmentier & Guillot (2014) \
-Parmentier et al.  2015) \
+Parmentier et al.  (2015) \
 Lee et al. (2021)

 The non-grey, picket fence scheme builds upon the semi-grey scheme, by having 3 bands in the visible, and 2 bands in the IR.